Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

    determined by the code author without much additional burden.

 We will continue to explore the potential of this idea.

-And again, if you have additional use case ideas that do not violate a non-goals, we would love to hear them!

 ## "Can you add XYZ to `Explanation`/`Expression`?"